Gearhungry logo.

 4

-Gamers looking for a reliable network switch able to provide instant large file transfers could be satisfied by the TP-Link TL-SG1016.
-With a switching capacity of 32Gbps and sixteen Gigabit ports, this apparatus is up to anything the network might throw at it.
+Gamers looking for a reliable and fast Ethernet switch able to provide instant large file transfers will love the TP-Link TL-SG1016.
+With a switching capacity of 32Gbps and 16 Gigabit ports, this apparatus is up to anything the network might throw at it.

 Key Features: